3mdeb/conferences/2024/XenSummit/cfp/trenchboot.md

 ## Speaker biography

 Michał Żygowski is a versatile engineer with a strong focus on system firmware.
-Works as a firmware engineer at 3mdeb.
+Works as a Firmware Engineer at 3mdeb.
 Active contributor of coreboot and other open-source projects.
 Core coreboot developer, maintainer of Braswell SoC, PC Engines, Protectli, Libretrend, MSI MS-7D25 and MS-7E06 platforms.
 Loves traveling and attending conferences, which actively speaks